-On March 31, 2021, the Court entered a judgment against Mona and in favor of the Company in the amount of approximately \$485.
+On March 31, 2021, the Court entered a judgment against Mona and in favor of the Company in the amount of approximately \$ 485.
 Collection of the judgment was deferred pending resolution of Mona's counterclaim.

 On August 22, 2023, the District Court dismissed the Section 10(b) counterclaim in its entirety.
-After the Company initiated efforts to execute on the \$485 judgment against Mona (the "Judgment"), Mona urged the Court to decide the motion to vacate the 16(b) Judgment on the grounds that the Company purportedly lacks Constitutional standing to bring this case, which he originally filed prior to the final dismissal of his 10(b) counterclaim.
+After the Company initiated efforts to execute on the \$ 485 judgment against Mona (the "Judgment"), Mona urged the Court to decide the motion to vacate the 16(b) Judgment on the grounds that the Company purportedly lacks Constitutional standing to bring this case, which he originally filed prior to the final dismissal of his 10(b) counterclaim.
 On January 30, 2024, a Report & Recommendation was issued that the motion be denied, which the Court adopted in the entirety in an Order on March 5, 2024.
 Mona has purported to appeal that denial.
 The Company believes Mona's purported appeal is untimely and substantively meritless.
-Mona's appellate brief was filed on June 28, 2024.
-The Company's opposition is due to be filed on September 26, 2024.
+Mona's appellate brief was filed on June 28, 2024 and the Company's opposition has also been filed.
+The Company is waiting for the Court's determination as to whether oral arguments will be required, which if so are expected to be held by January 2025.